downflux/docs/blog/scaling_commands/scaling_commands.md

 talk is actually _the_ talk which introduced the concept to the wider public).

 There are some interesting parallels here between the event-driven approach described and ours here.
-Indeed, when the command executors branches on the metadata state, we're effectively detecting if an event occurred between the last and current server tick!
-Additionally, the event-carried state transfer pattern seems to revolve around **minimizing data access to the underlying state** -- the event pattern achieves this through some level of caching packed into the event data in order to reduce resource contention, whereas we are minimizing the API surface area that is exposed through the command metadata.
+Indeed, the state query in the command executor is just detecting if an event occurred between the last and current server tick.
+Moreover, the event-carried state transfer pattern seems to emphasize **minimizing data access to the underlying state**.
+The event pattern achieves this through some level of caching, packed into the event data in order to reduce resource contention.
+Our implementatino instead minimizes the API surface area that is exposed through the command metadata.
-Maybe this is an example of convergent software evolution.

 It is true that we could massage our current approach into an event-driven approach; however, this seems both overengineered and antithetical to how we view our code.

-1. Remember that we are treating the game system as deterministic when an object moves, the partial move schedule is already preordained -- there is no additional user input that is necessary in order to make the system behave correctly.
+1. Remember that we are treating the game system as deterministic.
+When an object moves, the partial move schedule is already preordained -- there is no additional user input that is necessary in order to make the system behave correctly.
 Our framework accounts for this by doing a series of state reads.
-  However, if we were to transform the state transitions into broadcasted events, we're essentially advocating that the system is always in flux, and we're "promoting" deterministic behavior into the category of "unexpected" inputs.
-This seems like a less elegant approach, and at the same time will require a large system overhaul for questionable value.
+  However, if we were to transform the state transitions into broadcasted events, we're asserting instead the system is always in flux, and we're "promoting" deterministic behavior into the category of "unexpected" inputs.
+  This seems like a less elegant approach, and at the same time will require a large system overhaul for questionable value (for our use-case).
 1. A single server tick will execute a list of commands in a known order, e.g. we process all `move` commands, then all `attack` commands, etc. Event queues are very useful when we are decoupling execution _order_ from our server;